euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 **Best practices**
 - 12 factor app, set of best practices
-1. Codebase.
+1. **Codebase**.
 Tracked in revision control, many deploys
 	1. Each app has one code repo and vice cersa
-2. Dependencies.
+2. **Dependencies**.
 Explicitly declare and isolate dependencies
 	1. use package managers and declare dependencies
+	2. Isolate dependencies by packing them into a container
-3. Config.
+3. **Config**.
 Store config in the environment
 	1. Don't put secrets, connection strings, endpoints, etc in source code
 	2. Store those as environment variables
+	3. Should be external to the code
-4. Backing services.
+4. **Backing services**.
 Treat backing services as attached resources
-	1. Databases, caches, queues, and other services are accessed via URLs
+	1. Databases, caches, queues, and other services are accessed via URLs and set by configuration
 	2. Should be easy to swap one implementation for another
-5.
+5. Build, release, run.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjkyNTU4ODcsLTI2MDEyNDA0MSwxND
-Q4NDQ1MTQ4LDEzMzcwODUwNDUsLTE2ODQ1NDk5OV19
+eyJoaXN0b3J5IjpbMzU3MjU3MDU2LC0yNjAxMjQwNDEsMTQ0OD
+Q0NTE0OCwxMzM3MDg1MDQ1LC0xNjg0NTQ5OTldfQ==
 -->